JoinCODED/flutter_m2_intro_to_widgets/02_Calculator_UI/03_Layout.md

 ![screenshot](https://media.giphy.com/media/XbxZ41fWLeRECPsGIJ/giphy.gif)

-5. Now, change the color and the text of the other buttons.
+15. Change the color and the text of the other buttons.

 > Note: if you do not find these characters you can copy them from here:
 >
 > `C` `+/-` `%` `÷` `x`

-1. The `0` button from the screenshot below is bigger.
-Remove one `Container`, and resize the width of the zero `Container` widget as follows:
+16. Remove one `Container`, and resize the width of the zero `Container` widget as follows:

 ```dart
 Container(